Ireland is set to impose Level Three restrictions at midnight tonight following six weeks of full lockdown.

-So here's everything you need to know about Level Three:
+So to clear up any confusion, here's everything you need to know about December's Level Three restrictions:

 Social and family gatherings

 Pubs and restaurants

 From Friday, December 4, restaurants and gastropubs (pubs that can serve a substantial meal) can open for indoor dining with restrictive measures, with a maximum of 6 people per table.

 'Wet pubs' will remain closed, save for takeaway and delivery services.